 What is a conjunction in grammar?

 A conjunction is a part of speech in English grammar that connects words, phrases, or clauses.
-It serves as a bridge, linking ideas and concepts to create a cohesive structure in sentences and paragraphs.
+This answers common questions such as what is a conjunction, what a conjunction means, and what does the word conjunction mean.

 Types of Conjunctions